meilisearch/specifications/text/0096-auto-batching.md

 ### 3.2.
 Auto-batching mechanisms options

-### 3.2.1. `--enable-autobatching`
+### 3.2.1. `--enable-auto-batching`

 By default, the auto-batching feature is disabled.

-The auto-batching feature can be activated by passing the command flag `--enable-autobatching` to Meilisearch at launch.
+The auto-batching feature can be activated by passing the command flag `--enable-auto-batching` to Meilisearch at launch.

 ### 3.2.2.  `--max-batch-size`